eface2face/rtcninja.js/README.md

 # rtcninja.js

-## Installation
-## Installation
-WebRTC API wrapper to deal with different browsers, eventually this library is not going to be needed.
+WebRTC API wrapper to deal with different browsers, eventually this library shouldn't be needed.
 We only have to wait until W3C group in charge [finishes the specification](https://tools.ietf.org/wg/rtcweb/) and the different browsers implement it correctly :sweat_smile:.

 ## Installation